 - Inform people you were in contact with: Inform them about your quarantine status and regularly update them about any symptoms that you start to show.

 - Keep medical devices handy (thermometer, pulse oximeter).
 These readings will help you monitor your vitals.
-Inform your doctor if your blood oxygen level drops below 95% or if you have a fever of 100.4°F (38°C) continuously for three days.
+Inform the doctor if normal oxygen level in human body drops below 95% or if you have a fever of 100.4°F (38°C) continuously for three days.

 - Eat healthy: Avoid excess sugar, salt and packed/processed foods.
 Increase your intake of fresh vegetables and fruits that help improve your immune function.